-Large ladle riveted and welded parts
+Large steel ladle riveted and welded components

 +

-• Large ladle riveted and welded parts
+• Large steel ladle riveted and welded components

-2. Common Materials for Ladle
+II.
+Common Materials Used for Steel Ladles

 Component